Alternative Mesothelioma Treatments

 Some mesothelioma patients may benefit from taking herbal supplements, minerals, and vitamins during their cancer treatments.
 This natural approach can help them feel more in control of their health.

-Example supplements used by mesothelioma patients include:
+Supplements used by mesothelioma patients may include:

 • Flax seed